Bosch-CR-RIX-ADAS/Bosch-CR-RIX-ADAS.github.io/_publications/2025-0512-SparseMeXt.md

 citation: 'Jiang, Anqing, et al. "Sparsemext unlocking the potential of sparse representations for hd map construction."
 IROS(2025).'
 journal: 'iros 2025'
 ---
-SparseMeXt is the first sparse paradigm to surpass dense methods in online HD map construction, setting a new benchmark in the field.